All posts by Steve Bennett

 Conditioning Phase A 8 weeks Every 4th week is a recovery week

-Plyometrics in this phase should aim to develop power with the longer contact varieties.
-Standing start bounding e.g. 4 alternate leg bounds & a jump into a sandpit can be performed.
+In this phase, Plyometrics should aim to develop power with the longer contact varieties.
+Standing start bounding, e.g. 4 alternate leg bounds & a jump into a sandpit, can be performed.
 Standing long jumps & standing triple jumps can also be performed.

-Hill training can be performed over distances of 60-100m and some can involve alternate leg bounding. e.g. run 60m bound 20m.
+Hill training can be performed over distances of 60-100m, and some can involve alternate leg bounding. e.g. run 60m bound 20m.

-Strength Phase A 6 weeks
+Strength Phase A 6 weeks.

-Athletes should continue performing two simple tempo sessions on grass per week & total between 1200m-2200m in each session.
+Athletes should continue performing two simple tempo sessions on grass per week & a total between 1200m-2200m in each session.

 Power Phase A 4 weeks